pkrumins/node-lazy/README.md

 <a name="Introduction" />
 # Introduction
-It comes really handy when you need to treat a stream of events like a list.
+Lazy comes really handy when you need to treat a stream of events like a list.
 The best use case currently is returning a lazy list from an asynchronous function, and having data pumped into it via events.
 In asynchronous programming you can't just return a regular list because you don't yet have